Armed Forces of Uruguay

 The Armed Forces of Uruguay (Fuerzas Armadas del Uruguay or FF.AA. del Uruguay) consist of the National Army of Uruguay, the National Navy of Uruguay, and the Uruguayan Air Force.
 These three independent branches are constitutionally subordinate to the President of the Republic through the Minister of Defense.
 The government has trimmed the armed forces to about 16,800 for the Army; 6,000 for the Navy; and 3,000 for the Air Force.
-As of February 2003, Uruguay has more than 2,500 soldiers deployed on 12 UN Peacekeeping missions.
-The largest groups are in the Democratic Republic of the Congo and Haiti.
-There is also a 58-man contingent in the MFO in the Sinai.
+As of 2026 Uruguay has approximately 900 to 1,000 personnel active in various global conflict zones.
+Their soldiers are currently serving in 5 or 6 active United Nations Peacekeeping missions at a given time.
+Including but not limited too the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo *MONUSCO*, the United Nations Disengagement Observer Force *UNDOF* in the Golan Heights, and the United Nations Military Observers in India and Pakistan *UNMOGIP*.
+The overwhelming majority of the Uruguayan peacekeepers (between 700 to 900 personnel) are stationed in the Democratic Republic of the Congo.

 Army (Ejército Nacional)

 The Army consists of some 15,000 personnel organized into four divisions.

 It is equipped with 15 Israeli Ti-67 (T-55) Main Battle Tanks (MBTs), 17 American M24 Chaffee light tanks, 46 M41A1 Walker Bulldog light tanks, 24 American M113A1 Armored Personnel Carriers (APCs), 15 Czech BMP-1 Infantry Fighting Vehicles (IFVs), 130 OT-64 SKOT APCs, 64 German Condor APCs, 15 Brazilian EE-9 Cascavel, 18 EE-3 Jararaca armored cars, and 48 Russian lightly armored GAZ-3937 amphibious vehicles.
 In 2008, Uruguay also purchased 44 6x6 Canadian-made AVGP APCs rehabilitated by FAMAE in Chile after retirement from the Canadian Army, receiving a second batch of 100 of Grizzlys and 5 Huskys, the recovery version.
 It has 4 sets of RM-70 multiple rocket launchers.
 The army operates 40 Land Rover Defender 110SW vehicles, and is looking to buy between 30 and 40 more.

 The current assault rifle used by the Army is the Argentinian-built version of the Belgian FN FAL; it is being replaced by the Austrian Steyr AUG following a bidding contest in 2007 and 2008.
 In addition, about 300 Russian AK-101s are already used, and the elite airborne, commando, and antiterrorist Battalion 14 (Batallón de Infantería Paracaidista N.º 14) exclusively employ German Heckler & Koch G36s.

 The Army will receive locally produced Glock 17 pistols as replacements for its legacy Browning Hi-Power and M1911 pistols.

 Uruguay Special Forces are now fielding an indigenous .50 BMG sniper rifle called the FS50 Peregrino.
 It is a single-shot bolt-action rifle that was developed in Uruguay for about two years.

 The Uruguayan Army was considering buying either the Panzerfaust 3 or RPG-7 as short-range anti-tank weapons.
 Acquisition of the rockets was cancelled due to lack of funds.